Jxck-S/plane-notify/README.md

 ### Configure individual planes

-#### an example file is given (plane1.ini) Plane config files should be in the configs directory, the program looks for any file in that folder with a .ini exstenstion.
+- an example file is given (plane1.ini) plane config files should be in the configs directory, the program looks for any file in that folder with a .ini exstenstion.
+- each plane should have its own config

 ### Enter and create new Screen Session